HawkAaron/warp-transducer/README.md

 # warp-transducer
-A fast parallel implementation of RNN Transducer.
+A fast parallel implementation of RNN Transducer, on both CPU and GPU.

 ## Installation